mikelove/mikelove.github.io/index.md

   [splicelogic](https://github.com/thelovelab/splicelogic/).
 The package
   helps users interpret differential transcript usage (DTU) results as splicing events at the exon-level between pairs of transcripts
+* April 2026 - Jon promoted to Assistant Professor in Genetics!
 * March 2026 - Jon's paper on eQTL power is published in AJHG:
   [doi: 10.1016/j.ajhg.2026.02.009](https://doi.org/10.1016/j.ajhg.2026.02.009)
 * August 2025 - See Justin and Beatriz presenting work at [useR!](https://user2025.r-project.org/) in Durham